Difference between a Child Tax Credit and Additional Child Tax Credit

 Additional Child Tax Credit is claimed by parents if they are not getting the normal child tax credit because the amount of their credit is more than the tax they owe.
 They might receive payment for the portion of the Child Tax Credit that was not used to offset their taxes.

 If the amount of your Child Tax Credit is more than the amount of tax you owe, you may be eligible to claim the Additional Child Tax Credit, allowing you to receive a payment for the unused portion of your Child Tax Credit.
 The Additional Child Tax Credit is a refundable credit, which means it can reduce your tax balance below zero and result in a tax refund.
 Basically, if you have any portion of your Child Tax Credit “left over,” you may be eligible to receive some or all of it as a payment through the Additional Child Tax Credit.
 Note that the Additional Child Tax Credit is not a credit for additional children.
 It is a credit in addition to the regular Child Tax Credit.

 If you cannot understand the method of claiming the additional tax credit you can take help from professionals at Tax Help MD.
 To calculate and claim your Additional Child Tax Credit, we use Schedule 8812.

-My Tax Help MD is a professional tax relief providing platform that can provide you meaningful IRS tax relief services.
+My Tax Help MD is a professional tax resolution providing platform that can provide you meaningful IRS tax resolution services.
 We have helped many Americans in dealing with their tax filing and payments.
 If you have a busy schedule or you can’t handle the process required for your tax file, you better consult us to get the things done in a professional manner for you.
 We provide the best tax audit help in the United States.